RTMecha/BetterLegacy/snapshots.md

   - Dragging a MP4 file into a loaded editor level will set it as the video BG.

 ## Changes
+- Timeline grid now fades depending on timeline zoom.
+This was in last prerelease, just forgot to include it in the changelog.
+- Example now has eyelids for more expressions.

 ## Fixes